apache/doris-website/versioned_docs/version-2.0/admin-manual/data-admin/delete-recover.md

 # Data Deletion Recovery

-Data deletion recovery includes two situations:
+Data deletion recovery includes two situations：

 1. After executing the command `drop database/table/partition`,  user can use command `recover` to recover all the data in the entire database/table/partition.
 It will restore the metadata of the database/table/partition from the FE's catalog recycle bin, change them from invisible to visible again, and the data will also be visible again;